Never (Past Tense)

-"Never (Past Tense)" is a 2003 song by the Roc Project.
-The original recording features the group's lead vocalist Tina Novak, but due to Ray Roc and Novak being signed to different record labels, Australian vocalist Tina Arena was recruited to re-sing the vocals for the single release.
+"Never (Past Tense)" is a song by American electronic music group the Roc Project, released in 2003.
+The original recording features the group's lead vocalist Tina Novak, but due to Ray Roc and Novak being signed to different record labels, Australian vocalist Tina Arena was recruited to re-record the vocals for the single release.
 Later, with record label issues cleared up, Novak appeared as the vocalist on all tracks of the Roc Project's first album, released in early 2003, but the album also included the version of "Never (Past Tense)" with Arena's vocals.
 This version also appeared on Arena's album Vous êtes toujours là.